Simply copy and paste the following command line in your terminal to create your first Strapi project.

 This practice has also become commonplace during mobile application development.
 It’s no secret that this process is complicated—since teams must often develop for multiple devices and operating systems (i.e., iOS and Android).
-A centralized CMS acts as a reliable, time-saving backend, allowing developers to simultaneously push changes to multiple platforms.
+A centralized CMS acts as a reliable, time-saving backend, allowing developers to push changes simultaneously to multiple platforms.

 There are two ways to accomplish this.
-The traditional, “headful” approach involves coupling databases to specific frontends.
+The traditional “headful” approach involves coupling databases to specific frontends.
 As a result, it’s easy for data to become siloed.
-Any updates across the application’s production lifetime (and versions) become that much more tedious.
+Any updates across the application’s production lifetime (and versions) become much more tedious.
 It’s also common for templates and themes to be outdated.
 That problem becomes compounded when different application architectures exist side-by-side.